The BEST vegan banoffee pie with an easy graham cracker crust and caramel without dates. An absolute taste explosion!

 If you want to make a gluten-free vegan banoffee pie, simply use gluten-free cookies!

 - Thick canned coconut cream: Make sure that you use the solid creamy stuff at the top of your can!
 If you use a runny coconut cream, your caramel will not set.
+Or you can use dairy free whipping cream :).

 - Corn flour / starch as a flavour-free thickener